-For this year's Earth Science Week (October 14-20, 2018), the American Geosciences Institute (AGI) is sponsoring four contests honoring this year's theme, “Earth as Inspiration.”
-This year’s competitions will feature the traditional video, photography, visual arts, and essay contests.
+ALEXANDRIA, Va. — Time to get creative!
+For Earth Science Week (October 8-14, 2023), the American Geosciences Institute (AGI) is sponsoring four contests focusing on the theme of this year's celebration, "Geoscience Innovating for Earth and People."
+The 2023 competitions will feature video, photography, visual arts, and essay contests:

 ALEXANDRIA, Va. — With support from the ExxonMobil Exploration Company, the American Geosciences Institute (AGI) is recruiting teachers for the AGI/ExxonMobil Geoscience and STEM Teaching and Learning Academy (TLA) for elementary and middle school teachers.